-The total area of fill may be minimized by steepening the side slopes; however, this will be evaluated further as the design process proceeds.
+The total area of fill may be minimized by steepening the side slopes of the runway embankment; however, this will be evaluated further as the design process proceeds.

 Currently all flow north of TW A is diverted through a single culvert at the location of the unnamed stream.
 Removing TW A could allow the original hydrologic connectivity between wetlands on either side of this barrier to reestablish itself.
-After TW A is removed, natural wetland functions are expected to return to the approximately 0.9-acre area.
-Once TW D and E are removed, approximately 0.3 acres will be regraded to provide an connectivity to an infield drainage ditch important for water quality protection and, in the future, which could become jurisdictional wetland areas.
+After TW A is removed, natural wetland functions are expected to return to the approximately 0.9-acre area (Figure 7).
+This 0.9-acre area will still experience flooding.
+Once TW D and E are removed, approximately 0.3 acres will be regraded to provide connectivity to an infield drainage ditch important for water quality.
 Further, an additional 11.2 acres of wetlands north of TW A would be improved through better connectivity and hydrological functions, since the taxiway would no longer impede the flow of water into or out of the area.
-Removing the taxiway would relieve stress on the adjacent floodplains and enhance water quality and ecologic functions of wetlands at the head of Resurrection Bay.
+Removing the taxiway would expand floodplains and enhance water quality near the project area.